Fourier transform decay of distributions in Hardy-Morrey spaces: Hardy-Morrey space lh

-Conversely, given a sequence of $(q,\lambda,\infty)-$atoms $\{a_Q:\; Q \text{ dyadic}\}$ and complex numbers $\{s_{Q}\}_{Q}$ such that $f =\sum_{Q}s_{Q}a_{Q}$ in $\mathcal{S}'_{\infty}(\mathbb{R}^n)$ satisfy {$\Vert \left\{ s_{Q} \right\} \Vert_{\lambda,q}<\infty\,$} then $f \in \mathcal{HM}_q^\lambda(\R^n)$ and $\left\Vert f\right\Vert_{\mathcal{HM}_q^\lambda} \lesssim \Vert f \Vert_{\textbf{at}\mathcal{HM}_{q}^{\lambda}}$. \end{theorem}
+Conversely, given a sequence of $(q,\lambda,\infty)-$atoms $\{a_Q:\; Q \text{ dyadic}\}$ and complex numbers $\{s_{Q}\}_{Q}$ such that $f =\sum_{Q}s_{Q}a_{Q}$ in $\mathcal{S}'(\mathbb{R}^n)$ satisfy {$\Vert \left\{ s_{Q} \right\}_Q \Vert_{\lambda,q}<\infty\,$} then $f \in \mathcal{HM}_q^\lambda(\R^n)$ and $\left\Vert f\right\Vert_{\mathcal{HM}_q^\lambda} \lesssim \Vert f \Vert_{\textbf{at}\mathcal{HM}_{q}^{\lambda}}$. \end{theorem}

-The previous statement is a natural extension of atomic decomposition for Hardy spaces (i.e. $q=\lambda$) with peculiar difference that \eqref{conver} does not converge in $\mathcal{HM}_q^\lambda(\R^n)$ (see \cite[Remark 3.6]{HH}).
-As consequence of Theorem \ref{atomich} we can strengthen Proposition \ref{prop2.5} for every distributions $f\in\mathcal{HM}_{q}^{\lambda}(\R^n)$.
+The previous statement recover the atomic decomposition for Hardy spaces (i.e. $q=\lambda$) with peculiar difference that the decomposition at \eqref{conver} in general does not converge in $\mathcal{HM}_q^\lambda(\R^n)$ norm (see \cite[Remark 3.6]{HH}).
+In particular, several properties obtained uniformly by $(q,\lambda,\infty)-$atoms can not be extended easily for $\mathcal{HM}_{q}^{\lambda}(\R^n)$.